Club Repeater Facilities

 VHF/UHF FM Repeaters

-The club operates a number of repeaters, one on 2m and 70cms as follows:
+The club operates a number of repeaters, on 2m and 70cms as follows:

 IRLP allows hams to talk through their local repeaters to other local or international hams using their repeaters through the Internet connecting via simple DTMF tones.
-For example, to link to Las Vegas, just key up our VK2ROT 70cm Repeater and send DTMF tones representing that node’s number, 3210.
-This allows two way voice communication to Las Vegas but of course you will need to call CQ to see if anyone is around!
+For example, to link to node 2050 in Halifax, Canada, just key up our VK2ROT 70cm Repeater and send DTMF tones representing that node’s number, *8002050.
+This allows two-way voice communication to Halifax but of course, you will need to call CQ to see if anyone is around!
 To disconnect, just key DTMF *73.
 Check the detailed usage notes here: http://vk2rot.vk2bv.org

 You can also join voice chat rooms called Reflectors.
-For example, the Australian reflector is 9500.
-Many repeaters can link through one reflector.
-To disconnect, just key DTMF 73.
-For hams to contact us, our node number is 6250 and its status can be checked on the IRLP status page
+Many repeaters can link through one reflector such as 9050.
+To disconnect, just key DTMF *73.
+For hams to contact us, our node number is 6250 and it’s status can be checked on the IRLP status page

 General information can be obtained from the official IRLP site.

 Echolink enables hams to contact each other through the internet and via repeaters.
 The facility is available on our VK2ROT 70cm Repeater.
-It operates in a similar way to IRLP except that node numbers, when calling through our repeater, must be preceded with * while use of DTMF 73 will disconnect both Echolink or IRLP services.
+It operates in a similar way to IRLP except for node numbers, when calling through our repeater, must be preceded with *3 while the use of DTMF *73 will disconnect both Echolink or IRLP services.
 For those wishing to call us, our Echolink node is 725953.
 Check the detailed usage notes here: http://vk2rot.vk2bv.org

 General information and the node status can be obtained from the Echolink site.